-Collections A and B, provided by real users, contained a Spam category, defined by the two users in order to collect all the "not desired" messages (typically unsolicited advertising).
-Considering the Spam folder of collection B, precision reaches more than 95% and recall the range 70%-80%: this can be explained by the fact that when a spam message is received, all the subsequent messages concerning the same topic will be detected, while new spam topics are not known since never seen before, so they are left in the inbox, i.e., not categorized.
-This highlights a significant advantage of our content-based approach to spam detection, in comparisons with standard anti-spam systems based on an archive of spam messages: our system can detect any new spam message which concerns topics that previously have been already classified as spam, independently from other facts (sender or subject already encountered or not).
+Collections A and B, provided by real users, contained a Spam category, defined by the two users in order to collect all the 'not desired' messages (typically unsolicited advertising).
+In Fig. 6, we report the evolution over time of both precision and recall for the Spam folder of collection B. Precision reaches more than 95% and recall the range 70%-80%: this can be explained by the fact that when a Spam message is received, all the subsequent massages concerning the same topic will be detected, while new Spam topics are not known since never seen before, so they are left in the inbox, i.e., not categorized.
+This highlights a significant advantage of our contentbased approach to Spam detection, in comparisons with standard anti-Spam systems based on an archive of spam messages: our system can detect any new Spam message which concerns topics that previously have been already classified as Spam, independently from other facts (sender or subject already encountered or not).